Workhouse - Work Release-Huber

 Canteen - Commissary:

-Inmates may purchase snacks, soda, hygiene items, and other personal products through the facility commissary vendor Turnkey Corrections.
+Residents may purchase snacks, soda, hygiene items, and other personal products through the facility commissary vendor Turnkey Corrections.
 Vending machines and commissary-ordering kiosks are available in each housing unit.

-- To purchase commissary products, inmates must deposit funds into a commissary account.
+- To purchase commissary products, residents must deposit funds into a commissary account.
 Commissary account deposits are accepted by money order (payable to ACC) or by debit or credit card on-line through www.inmatecanteen.com Opens a New Window. .

-Inmate’s Name here
+Resident’s Name here

 Anoka County Corrections